Businessman named in Mueller probe faces child porn charge

 Calls to attorneys who represented Nader in connection with his grand jury testimony were not immediately returned Monday.

 Nader pleaded guilty to an identical charge in Virginia in 1991.
+He was also convicted in the Czech Republic by Prague’s Municipal Court of 10 cases of sexually abusing minors and sentenced to a one-year prison term in 2003.

+Associated Press reporter Tom Hays in New York City contributed to this story.